alivepool/CustomerList/readme.md

 # CustomerList
-A sample app to parse and filter customer list from a text file. the text file is a newline separated collection of json.
-The app parses the text file and shows the customers within a distance of 100 km from Intercom Dublin coordinates 53.339428, -6.257664.
+A sample app to parse and filter customer list from a text file.
+The text file is a newline separated collection of json.
+The app parses the text file and shows the customers with their names and ids within a distance of 100 km from Intercom Dublin coordinates 53.339428, -6.257664.

 ## Requirements ans Setup